mert-uzun/bilkom/README.md

 - **Emergency Alerts & Community Response:**
   Get instant notifications during emergencies such as fires, accidents, or urgent health situations.

-- **Carpooling & Travel Coordination:**
-  Organize rides for daily commutes or weekend trips, fostering a culture of shared transportation and sustainability.

 - **Real-Time Weather & News Feed:**
   Stay updated with accurate weather forecasts and the latest Bilkent University news directly from the homepage.